-- Redevelopment of 44 Union Square Property in New York, U.S. During July 2019, we topped out the steel dome capping our redevelopment of historic Tammany Hall at 44 Union Square.
-We anticipate that the project will be ready for the commencement of tenant fit-out in the near future, and are in final negotiations of a long term lease for approximately 90% of the net rentable area of the building. - Expansion Project for our Newmarket Shopping Center at an affluent suburb of Brisbane, Australia.
-In December 2017 we opened our eight-screen Reading Cinema with TITAN LUXE, including 10,355 square feet of additional retail space and 124 parking spaces.
-As of June 30, 2019, approximately 80% of this new retail space has been leased. - · Courtenay Central Re-Development in Wellington, New Zealand.
+- · Re-Development of 44 Union Square (New York, U.S.) During July 2019, we topped out the steel dome capping our redevelopment of historic Tammany Hall at 44 Union Square and the last of the glass was installed last month.
+We anticipate filing for our core and shell temporary certificate of occupancy in December 2019 and are in final negotiations of a long-term lease for approximately 90% of the net rentable area of the building.
+This lease would be for office use, and the remaining 7,200 square feet of ground floor space (facing onto Union Square) continues to be marketed for retail use by Newmark. - Expansion Project for our Newmarket Shopping Center at an affluent suburb of Brisbane, Australia.
+In December 2017, we opened our eight-screen Reading Cinema with TITAN LUXE, including 10,355 square feet of additional retail space and 124 parking spaces.
+As of September 30, 2019, 100% of this new retail space has been leased. - · Courtenay Central Re-Development in Wellington, New Zealand.
 Located in the heart of Wellington New Zealand's capital city this center is comprised of 161,071 square feet of land situated proximate to the Te Papa Tongarewa Museum (attracting over 1.5 million visitors annually), across the street from the site of Wellington's newly announced convention center (estimated to open its doors in 2022) and at a major public transit hub.
 Damage from the 2016 earthquake necessitated demolition of our nine-story parking garage at the site.
 Further, unrelated seismic issues have caused us to temporarily close the existing cinema and significant portions of the retail structure while we reevaluate the property for redevelopment as an entertainment themed urban center with a major food and grocery component.
 Wellington continues to be rated as one of the top cities in the world in which to live, and we continue to believe that the Courtenay Central site is located in one of the most vibrant and growing commercial and entertainment precincts of Wellington.
 We are currently working on a comprehensive plan for the redevelopment of this property featuring a variety of uses to compliment and build upon the "destination quality" of this location.

-- Cinema 1,2,3 Redevelopment In June 2017, we entered into an exclusive dealing and pre-development agreement with our adjoining neighbors, 260-264 LLC, to jointly develop the properties, currently home to Cinemas 1,2,3 and Anassa Taverna.
-Under the terms of the agreement, Reading and 260-264 LLC worked together on a comprehensive mixed-use plan to co-develop the properties located on 3rd Avenue, between 59th Street and 60th Streets, in New York City.
-The parties completed an initial feasibility study, analyzing various retail, entertainment and residential uses for the site and during 2018 continued to work on the terms of a final agreement for the development of the combined property.
-We do not presently believe that we will be able to come to an agreement with our neighbors for a joint development of our properties and, have, accordingly, begun developing plans for an approximately 96,000 square foot mixed use stand-alone development.
-Our Cinemas 1,2,3 property is located on Third Avenue in New York City, between 59th and 60th Streets across from Bloomingdales. - · Manukau Land Rezoning In August 2016, the Auckland City Council up-zoned 64.0 acres of our property in Manukau from agricultural to light industrial use.
+- § Cinemas 1,2,3 Redevelopment As previously disclosed, our endeavors to negotiate a joint development deal with our adjoining neighbors have not borne fruit.
+Given the closure of our three cinemas in New York City's Upper East Side, we have determined to continue to operate this location as a cinema for at least the near term. - · Manukau Land Rezoning In August 2016, the Auckland City Council up-zoned 64.0 acres of our property in Manukau from agricultural to light industrial use.
 The remaining 6.4 acres were already zoned for heavy industrial use.
-With our zoning enhancement goal having been achieved, in 2018, we worked with adjoining landholders to jointly advance necessary infrastructure improvement issues.
+With our zoning enhancement goal having been achieved, we are working with adjoining landholders to jointly advance necessary infrastructure improvement issues.
+Over the past nine months, we have developed budgets and layouts and have made the various resource consent filings required for the construction of anticipated infrastructure.
 We estimate that our property will support approximately 1.6 million square feet of improvements.
 We see this property as a future value realization opportunity for us.
 This tract is adjacent to the Auckland Airport, which is currently undergoing a major improvement and expansion project.